sravanthi-27/feature-exams-resources/README.md

 # feature-exams-resources
-TCS NQT, Infytq, cllg project prep, Personal projects
+TCS NQT, Infytq, cllg project prep, Personal projects- only one is more than enough!

 - Need to revise aptitude topics, revise DSA -main focus on blind75, revise basics again from NPTEL resources, assignments, coding.
 - go to advanced topics based on type of exam!